Skip to content

 Test Suite Guide

-The CCL Test Suite provides 447 assertions across 205 tests for validating CCL implementations.
+The CCL Test Suite provides hundreds of assertions across hundreds of tests for validating CCL implementations.

 Implementers use the flat format in generated_tests/ - one test per validation function with typed fields for filtering.